Frequently Asked Questions

 Yes, you will need to be able to access your existing results through the original account you set with Gallup when you first took the assessment.

-If you have received a code through MVCC it is important that you use your MVCC student email so we can link your results.
-Your MVCC email address is your first initial, last name and day of your birthday @student.mvcc.edu (ex: email@example.com).
+If you have received a code through MVCC it is easiest for you to use your MVCC student email so we can link your results.
+Your MVCC email address is your first initial, last name and day of your birthday @student.mvcc.edu (ex: firstname.lastname@example.org).

 On the StrengthsQuest webpage, click on the "Register" button in the upper right hand corner and follow the steps.

-First, verify that you are typing the correct code.
+First, verify that you are typing the correct code (sometimes copying & pasting it rather than retyping it works best).
 Also note that each code is a onetime use code, so if you previously logged in and began the registration process you are a returning user rather than a new user.
-If it is still not working and you received a code through the college, please contact firstname.lastname@example.org.
+If it is still not working and you received a code through the college, please contact email@example.com.